dij0s/PETAL/thesis/bachelor_thesis.typ

 The application being event-driven, SSE was chosen over classic polling mechanisms.
 Polling requires repeated requests from the client to the server, which can increase both server load and response latency whereas SSE maintains a single persistent connection on which events are pushed.

 On top of that, the use-case of energy planning for municipalities greatly benefits from a map, displaying the assessed data points.
-This functionality recovers a problem covered in the #ref(<geocontext_retriever>, supplement: it => it.body) section: the loss of information due to aggregation.
+This functionality recovers a problem covered in the #ref(<geocontext_retriever>): the loss of information due to aggregation.

 All datasets referenced in #ref(<datasets_table>) provide layers, along with their discretized features.
 Interpreting them visually preserves the local variation and allows for a more nuanced understanding of the reported aggregated values.